 A scheme in Merton has seen paramedics on e-bikes visit patients in the community, giving flu jabs, treating those suffering with long-term conditions, and checking patients following their discharge from hospital.
 The success of this pilot has led to a similar partnership being set up in the borough of Redbridge, with plans to roll out this service across London.
-These opportunities offer career development for paramedics as well as reducing avoidable trips to hospital for patients.
-With support from Health Education England, advanced paramedics in urgent care are using their skills in clinical and education supervision to develop the PCN paramedic programme.

-Additionally, a new model of care is being developed for our patients who experience a fall, and sometimes face long waits for assistance, causing intense distress to both the patient and their family.

-If our telephone assessment of these patients identifies them as having no injuries or symptoms that require immediate intervention, we will dispatch volunteer community first responders (CFRs) to the scene, decreasing the time the patient waits for a response, and increasing the positive patient experience.
+Additionally, a new model of care is being developed for our patients who experience a fall, and sometimes face long waits for assistance, causing intense distress to both the If our telephone assessment of these patients identifies them as having no injuries or symptoms that require immediate intervention, we will dispatch volunteer community first responders (CFRs) to the scene, decreasing the time the patient waits for a response, and increasing the positive patient experience.
 The pilot was due to launch in May 2021.